 Her Albondigas – which is a traditional pork or chicken meatball in an almond sauce – is something everyone should experience at least once in their lives, even if we do say so ourselves.
 Of course, there’s more to Mari’s cooking than her signature dishes.
 Her sugar-free cheesecake, for example, is always a crowd-pleaser.

 We accommodate a diverse range of cultures, religions and dietary needs here at Camino Recovery, and our chefs can easily adapt and accommodate specific needs while retaining a focus on health, nutrition, flavour and, most importantly, wellness.
 When it comes to dietary needs, we can accommodate for:

 We all know that food isn’t just about eating.
 The experience of where we eat plays an important role in promoting health and wellness, too.

-At Camino Recovery, we encourage our patients to enjoy their food wherever they see fit.
-Sure, the dining area with its log fire provides a relaxed and comfortable space to tuck in, but during the summertime, when the sun is hot and there’s a light breeze in the air, the privacy of our walled gardens makes for the perfect place for lunch, along with some holistic rest and recuperation.
+At Camino Recovery, we encourage our clients to enjoy their food wherever they see fit.
+Sure, the dining area with its log fire provides a relaxed and comfortable space to tuck in, but during the summertime, when the sun is hot, and there’s a light breeze in the air, the privacy of our walled gardens makes for the perfect place for lunch, along with some holistic rest and recuperation.